Calendar icon December 1, 2023

 “We’ve watched the numbers,” continued Birdy.
 “We have seen a reduction in overall move-out claims.
 What it’s costing to turn a property over has gone dramatically down, and we have almost eliminated the turnover cost to the owner.
 That is the most vulnerable time for us as property managers because that’s when the investor decides if they want to keep this asset any longer.”

-The speed with which Birdy Properties can roll in another resident with minimal costs keeps the property investors happy, which prevents the PM from losing inventory while maintaining great service and relationship with the client.
+The speed with which Birdy Properties can roll in another resident with minimal costs keeps the property investors happy, which prevents the PM from losing inventory while maintaining great service and relationships with the client.

 This great relationship comes from a service residents love, so it all works together to benefit every party.
 Best practices are developing that will drive triple-win experiences.

 Of course, there are also disadvantages to security deposit alternative services.
-These issues may effect your residents' overall experience or your investor's satisfaction with their margins.
+These issues may affect your residents' overall experience or your investor's satisfaction with their margins.
 Before signing up for any alternative security deposit product, you need to be sure you know what you’re getting into.
-Do your research and ask question to evaluate things like: what happens if a resident ends their lease early; what damages are owed after move-out and who pays them; how to dispute charges; monthly or yearly fee obligations; etc.
+Do your research and ask questions to evaluate things like: what happens if a resident ends their lease early; what damages are owed after move-out and who pays them; how to dispute charges; monthly or yearly fee obligations; etc.

 Here are a few disadvantages to keep in mind.